How to contest annoying parking tickets at Kansas University

 Forget About Bureaucracy With DoNotPay

-There's no end to what our robot lawyer can help you do.
+There's no end to what our app can help you do.
 From asking for bill extensions and reducing property taxes to connecting with an inmate in a federal prison and contesting parking citations, DoNotPay can handle it all and cut through the red tape.

 Need to pass a government test?
 Use our practice tests database to nail it.
 Looking to file an insurance claim?
 You've come to the right place.
 College applications drained your accounts?
 Request college fee waivers with our assistance.